zoidyzoidzoid/errol/README.md

 - [Errol - Pottermore](https://www.pottermore.com/explore-the-story/errol)

 [GitHub Push Events](https://developer.github.com/v3/activity/events/types/#pushevent)

 [Gitlab Push Events](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#push-events)

 [Diesel ORM](http://diesel.rs/guides/getting-started/)

 [Rust Project Layout](https://doc.rust-lang.org/cargo/reference/manifest.html#the-project-layout)

 [Rocket Web Framework](https://rocket.rs/)

-[Lettre: For Sending E-mails](https://github.com/lettre/lettre) [Gitlab Rust Client](https://gitlab.kitware.com/utils/rust-gitlab) [GitHub Rust Client](https://github.com/mgattozzi/github-rs)
+[Lettre: For Sending E-mails](https://github.com/lettre/lettre)

+[Gitlab Rust Client](https://gitlab.kitware.com/utils/rust-gitlab)

+[GitHub Rust Client](https://github.com/mgattozzi/github-rs)

+# WARNING: START

+This project is very very pre-alpha, and very much a Work in Progress.
+It isn't in working state yet.

+Please feel to create an issue if you have any questions, suggestions, or anything.

+I'm very new to Rust, so I'd be happy to hear any input on code, the architecture, or anything else related to the design of the project.

+The TL;DR similar to the summary is that I want to build something like [Herald](herald) and [mention-bot](mention-bot), that works on GitHub and Gitlab.

+# WARNING: FIN

 ## Summary